Deadwood, South Dakota

-Deadwood (Lakota: Owáyasuta; "To approve or confirm things") is a city that serves as county seat of Lawrence County, South Dakota, United States.
+Deadwood (Lakota: Owáyasuta; "To approve or confirm things") is a city that serves as the county seat of Lawrence County, South Dakota, United States.
 It was named by early settlers after the dead trees found in its gulch.
 The city had its heyday from 1876 to 1879, after gold deposits had been discovered there, leading to the Black Hills Gold Rush.
-At its height, the city had a population of 25,000, attracting Old West figures such as Wyatt Earp, Calamity Jane, and Wild Bill Hickok (who was killed there).
+At its height, the city had a population of 25,000, attracting Old West figures such as Wyatt Earp, Calamity Jane, Seth Bullock and Wild Bill Hickok (who was killed there).

-The population was 1,156 at the 2020 census.
 The entire town has been designated as a National Historic Landmark District, for its well-preserved Gold Rush-era architecture.
+The town has five unique history museums that are operated by Deadwood History, inc., a non-profit organization.
 Deadwood's proximity to Lead often prompts the two towns being collectively named "Lead-Deadwood".

+The population was 1,156 at the 2020 census, and according to 2023 census estimates, the city is estimated to have a population of 1,343.

 History

 19th century

 The settlement of Deadwood began illegally in the 1870s, on land which had been granted to the Lakota people in the 1868 Treaty of Fort Laramie.
-The treaty had guaranteed ownership of the Black Hills to the Lakota people, who considered this area to be sacred.
+The treaty had guaranteed ownership of the Black Hills to the Lakota people, who consider this area to be sacred.
 The settlers' squatting led to numerous land disputes, several of which reached the United States Supreme Court.